 Partnering with us, Sundance wanted to develop a video stabilisation system that would run entirely on the boards.
-The technical challenge was to analyse high definition footage at 30 FPS without the user noticing any latency, whilst simultaneously sending information to and from the Cloud.
+The technical challenge was to analyse high definition footage at 30 FPS without the user noticing any latency.

-Our A-IoT Edge solution was both able to provide the high-performance video analytics and the data management to successfully communicate with the Cloud.
-We developed real-time electronic video stabilisation using ClickCV modules and achieved 1080p at 30 FPS, whilst minimising delay on the video.
+Our solution was both able to provide the high-performance video analytics and the data analytics.
+We developed real-time electronic video stabilisation and achieve 1080p at 30 FPS, whilst minimising delay on the video.

 To perform video stabilisation, we first got an estimate of the movement of the camera, which we did by tracking static features in the video.
 For instance, we could detect movement of the mountain in the background from one frame to the next.
 Since mountains remain stationary, we knew any movement must have been caused by the camera shaking.
 We could then map these shakes onto a graph, plotting its movement.

 The final step was to remove the shakes and create a smooth version of the movements in real-time.
-To ensure that the video remained smooth, we provided camera movement data to the Cloud for monitoring.
-In this case, we provided the monitoring by connecting the device using AWS IoT Greengrass, which then sent data to the AWS cloud.
-The stabilisation could then be measured without needing to extract video from the device itself, significantly saving on networking and cloud processing costs.
+To ensure that the video remained smooth, we provided camera movement data.

 Beetlebox Limited is a